Time to get a new corkscrew?

 A wine club member sheepishly called me the other day saying “I’m only telling you this because I consider you a friend...”
 Of course, my heart immediately sank, bad news must be coming.
 She continued, “I think there’s a problem with the 3Divas”.
 A slight panic set in.
 “The cork split”.
 Relief washed over me.
 Whew, it’s just the cork not the wine.
 I wasn’t expecting a problem with the wine, but it’s always a winemakers worst fear!

 Eve said she was especially worried because she just gave a bottle of 3Divas to a good friend, proclaiming how good the wine was—and she would be really embarrased if her friend had a similar experience to hers.
+Namely the cork split as she was opening the bottle!
 Luckily the friend confirmed that her bottle was delicious and the cork was fine.
 That’s when Eve called me.